ikheyfets/open_weather_wrapper/README.md

-# PLaying with Open Weather API
+# Playing with Open Weather API